-Travelling to Africa for the first time has a tendency to freak people out.
+Travelling to Africa for the first time can freak people out.
 All we seem to know about the place is that it’s a land full of war, disease, poverty and starving children.

 Africa is a beautiful continent, full of fast developing nations and incredibly rich in culture and diversity.
-Whether you’re going to see the gorillas in Uganda, the desert ocean in Namibia or the winding alleys of Morocco, it’s surely going to be like no other place you’ve been on earth.
+If it’s soon going to be your first time in Africa, it doesn’t matter whether you’re going on safari in Kenya, doing a road trip through Namibia, exploring Tanzania or visiting the winding alleys of Morocco; it’s surely going to be like no other place you’ve been on earth.

 USD is widely accepted in Africa, and for many visas you are required to pay in USD.
 Therefore it’s a good idea to carry a good stack of fifties on you for whenever the need arises.
 Some countries like Liberia and Zimbabwe actually use the USD for daily business.

 Make sure you take large bills no older than Series 2009 and even newer if possible.
 On my first trip to Africa I took several bills older than this, and also some $5 and $1 bills, only to find out most money changers and tour operators won’t accept them.
 The only chance you’ll have to get rid of these bills is souvenir sellers on the streets.

 Also, to avoid carrying large amounts of cash try and use the ATM’s where possible – they’re widespread and accept credit cards and Plus cards.
 This will save you the anxiety of carrying large bundles of cash in your pockets.

 ATM withdrawals are safe and easy if you have a card designed for travel.
 For all my travels, I use an N26 card.

 The first time I went to Africa I just took a very old brick phone, but times have changed a lot since then!

 Cellphone carriers are now surprisingly good.
 4G is now available in most places and cheap – you might only pay $10 or so for unlimited data for a month.